The localtime

 7. Day of the week type: text invisible: y onload: y cvalue: ((localtime)[6])

-Day of the week (open)
+Day of the week (Open-ended)

 7A.
 Day of the week - name (open) type: text invisible: y onload: y cvalue:<<END my @days = qw(Sunday Monday Tuesday Wednesday Thursday Friday Saturday); my $dow = ((localtime)[6]); return $days[$dow]; END

-Day of the week (closed)
+Day of the week (Closed-ended)

 The following example adds '1' to the returned value for localtime